francescou/docker-compose-ui/README.md

 you can download my example projects into */home/user/docker-compose-ui/demo-projects/* from https://github.com/francescou/docker-compose-ui/tree/master/demo-projects

+## Note about scaling services

+Note that some of the services provided by the demo projects are not "scalable" with `docker-compose scale SERVICE=NUM` because of published ports conflicts.

+Check out this project if you are interested in scaling up and down a docker-compose service without having any down time: https://github.com/francescou/consul-template-docker-compose

 ### Remote docker host

 You can also run containers on a remote docker host, e.g.